-Grand Canyon University’s Bachelor of Science in Psychology with an Emphasis in Forensic Psychology degree program provides an overview of the intersection of psychology and the criminal justice system.
-This program is for students interested in working with people who need assistance coping with the aftereffects of a violent crime.
+The Bachelor of Science in Psychology with an Emphasis in Forensic Psychology degree at Grand Canyon University (GCU) provides an overview of the intersection of psychology and the criminal justice system.
+This emphasis program is for those interested in working with people who need assistance coping with the aftereffects of a violent crime.

-Students who are curious about the cause of crime as well as the role of the legal system and psychology may find this career path desirable.
-The American Psychological Association defines forensic psychology as “the application of clinical specialists to the legal arena” or applying clinical psychology skills (assessment, treatment and evaluation) to forensic settings.
-Those with a forensic psychology bachelor of science degree may find themselves in a variety of roles including:
+If you are curious about the cause of crime as well as the role of the legal system and psychology, you may find this career path desirable.
+The American Psychological Association defines forensic psychology as “the application of clinical specialties to the legal arena” or applying clinical psychology skills (assessment, treatment and evaluation) to forensic settings.2 Those with a bachelor’s degree in forensic psychology may find themselves with a variety of responsibilities including:

 - Working with juvenile or adult offenders and those suffering from substance abuse

 - Participating in investigations

 - Assisting in psychological screenings and assessments, counseling services and mental healthcare

 - Facilitating group sessions, crisis management and other evaluations

 You will gain competencies in foundational psychology, scientific inquiry, critical thinking, ethical and social responsibility, personal and professional development and forensics.
 The forensic psychology emphasis examines the role of forensic scientists in the justice and psychology fields.
 While pursuing a BS in forensic psychology, you will acquire knowledge of criminological and victimological theories and will apply psychology theories to better understand criminal behavior and propensity.
 Emphasis areas of study include: